 After the lower eyelid blepharoplasty procedure is performed, the incisions are closed with sutures and usually wrapped in gauze to allow the area to heal.

-After the lower eyelid blepharoplasty procedure, the surgeon may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:
+After the lower eyelid blepharoplasty Connecticut plastic surgeons may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:

 The eyes may be wrapped in gauze after the procedure as well.
 Patients can usually return to work within a few days, but should avoid exercise and strenuous activities for at least two weeks.
 Stitches are usually removed three or four days after the procedure.
 Swelling and other side effects usually subside within two weeks after surgery.
 Contact lenses and eyelid make-up may not be worn for two weeks after surgery.
 The surgeon will give specific instructions on how to care for the eyes post-procedure.